 Will you keep it for your first anniversary?

 Eating the top tier of your wedding cake on your first anniversary is an old and classic tradition.
 But is it safe?
 Will the dessert even still taste good?
 Well, that depends.
-As with many things involving food preservation, it depends on doing everything properly.
+As with many things involving food preservation, the result depends on doing everything properly.
 The easiest route is to have your baker or caterer take care of this for you, but there are various reasons why that might not be a possibility.
-Should you find it necessary to be the one to wrap up and freeze your cake, read the steps below to make sure it turns out well.
+Should you find it necessary to be the one to wrap up and freeze the top tier of your wedding cake, read the steps below to make sure it turns out well.

 First, remove any nonedible decorations.
 You may also want to take off large sugar flowers or similar adornments, as they might break or poke through the wrapping.
 Next, you’ll want to put the cake in the refrigerator for at least a couple of hours.
 Since this will need to happen on the night of the wedding, you may need assistance from a trusted friend or family member.
 Being in the fridge or a cooler will make the frosting hard enough to be covered in plastic wrap without ruining the aesthetic appeal of the confection.
 In addition to at least two layers of plastic wrap, adding layers of aluminum foil around the cake will help keep it protected.
 After all, you don’t want a dried-out dessert for your anniversary!
 You should even wrap the box in more plastic wrap, just to be extra safe.
 You may also want to consider putting a box of baking soda or something similar in the freezer to absorb smells from other foods so your cake won’t be affected.